 Lecturer in Media and Public Relations

 - Tel: +44 (0)1895 266620

-Interests include: Historical and cultural geographies of radio broadcasting; Radio and communities; Media production practices; Journalistic practice; Promotional cultures and public relations; Sociality and social gain; Digitally-driven convergences; Practice-based research and teaching; Qualitative research methods and the reflexive mindset; Content analysis of aural texts; Storytelling and the dramatized documentary form; slow and participative research approaches.
+Interests include: Historical and cultural geographies of radio broadcasting; Radio and communities; Digital media content production practices; Journalistic practice; Promotional cultures and public relations; Sociality and social gain; Digitally-driven convergences; Practice-based research and teaching; Qualitative research methods and the reflexive mindset; Content analysis of aural texts; Storytelling and the dramatized documentary form; participative research approaches.